 Fujifilm cameras provide a slightly different shooting experience than competitors like Sony due to the company's dedication to old-school design elements.
 Think physical exposure control dials, rangefinder-style optical viewfinders, and more limited LCD screens.
 These elements add up to create cameras that are both fun and intuitive to shoot with, encouraging users to understand the art of photography and engage more closely with their surroundings.
 While these cameras tend to cater to a similarly old-school crowd, the company also offers a range of entry-level and mid-range cameras to entice beginners and enthusiasts alike, offering great image quality, impressive video features, and good-looking designs.

 Unlike some of its competitors, Fujifilm has a more limited lineup of cameras.
 It focuses mostly on producing high-quality APS-C mirrorless cameras and is one of the few brands to offer more advanced medium format cameras on top of popular consumer products like the Instax series of instant cameras.

 GFX Series: Medium format sensor cameras.

-X Series: Mirrorless cameras and premium compact cameras.
+X Series: APS-C mirrorless cameras and premium compact cameras.